nuxt-community/lunr-module/README.md

 #### Locale support

 By configuring the locales options you can indicate for which [supported][lunr-supported-lang] languages a search index should be created.
-If you pass any other locale with a document it will be added to the `defaultLanguage` search index (and a warning will be printed).
+If you pass any other locale with a document it will be added to the [`defaultLanguage`](#defaultlanguage) search index (and a warning will be printed).

 > Multiple languages equals multiple search indexes

-English is supported by default in Lunr, if you only have english documents you dont have to configure or pass any locale.
+English is supported by default in Lunr, when you only have English documents you dont have to configure or pass any locale.

 ##### Language vs Locale